- Sermon Notes

 Philippians 3:13-14, Brethren, I do not regard myself as having laid hold of it yet; but one thing I do: forgetting what lies behind and reaching forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.

-3. So, this means our lives must be governed by the pattern and things of heaven which is how Jesus taught us to pray.
+3. So, Paul is telling us that our lives must be governed by the pattern and things of heaven which is precisely how Jesus taught us to pray.

 Matthew 6:9-10, Our Father, who is in heaven, hallowed be Your name.
 Your kingdom come, Your will be done, on earth as it is in heaven.

-• That we love what God loves and hate what He hates.
+• We must love what God loves and we must hate what God hates.

-• That we choose His ways over our own.
+• We must choose God’s ways over our own.

-• That we seek His wisdom to direct our lives.
+• We must seek God’s wise counsel to direct our lives.

-Transition – To have a new pursuit requires new ambition.
+Transition – Now to have a new pursuit requires new ambition.

 2 Corinthians 5:9, Therefore also we have as our ambition, whether at home or absent, to be pleasing to Him.

-1. Jesus is seated at the right hand of God.
+1. Jesus Christ is seated at the right hand of God the Father.

-2. At God’s right-hand Jesus leads, sanctifies, empowers, and intercedes for His Church.
+2. At Father God’s right-hand Jesus Christ leads, sanctifies, empowers, and intercedes for His Church.